openfacers/openfacers/about.md

 tags: [open faced sandwiches, open facers, openfacers, open sandwich, open sandwich recipes]
 ---

-**It's time to stop being close-minded about sandwiches.** The world's first open sourced, open faced sandwiches.
+**It's time to stop being close-minded when it comes to sandwiches.** The world's first open sourced, open faced sandwiches.
 By the people, for the people.

 #Photography